 - You can easily check whether your bookkeeping is correct, because the balance in your bank account or cash register must match the balance in your bookkeeping after entries are posted.

-Remember: bexio makes double-entry bookkeeping simple, quick and easy - which means you can keep your accounts properly even without any previous knowledge.
+Remember: bexio makes double-entry bookkeeping simple, quick and easy.
 Perfectly tailored to the needs of SMEs, startups and self-employed people.
 Try bexio now for 30 days, free of charge and with no obligations!